joshniche/es2015-modules/readme.md

 import lunch from "./lunch.js";
 lunch: undefined

+Importing an value contained in an exported unassigned object by destructuring the property name: import {fries} from "./lunch.js";
+fries: fries

-Importing all exported bindings from a module: import * as wildcardBreakfast from "./breakfast.js";
+Importing all exported bindings from a module with a default export: import * as wildcardBreakfast from "./breakfast.js";
 wildcardBreakfast: { toast: 'toast',
   eggs: 'eggs',
   cereal: 'cereal',
   default: { sausage: 'sausage', eggs: 'eggs' } }

+Importing all exported bindings from a module that exports an unassigned object: import * as wildcardLunch from "./lunch.js";
+wildcardLunch: { pizza: 'pizza', burger: 'burger', fries: 'fries' }
 ```